iamprashant-shukla/GameDownloadMonitor/README.md

 ## Game Download Monitor
-GameDownloadMonitor is a Python application that tracks game download speeds and automatically shuts down your PC if the speed drops below a set threshold.
-Ideal for managing large downloads and optimizing power usage.
+GameDownloadMonitor is a Python application that allows you to start game downloads and then go about your work.
+It monitors the download speed and automatically shuts down your PC when the download is complete, ensuring your computer doesn't stay on unnecessarily.
+Perfect for managing long downloads efficiently without manual intervention.

 ## Features